-RULE 3012-2 VALUATION OF COLLATERAL AND AVOIDANCE OF NONRESIDENTIAL LIENS BY MOTION - CHAPTER 13 ONLY motion.
+RULE 3012-2 VALUATION OF COLLATERAL AND AVOIDANCE OF NONRESIDENTIAL LIENS BY MOTION - CHAPTER 13 ONLY

+(a) This Rule shall apply if a Chapter 13 debtor seeks to value collateral or to avoid a lien on personal property or on real property that is not a debtor's principal residence by filing a motion.
 If a debtor proceeds under this Rule, the debtor shall so indicate in the Plan.
 If a debtor elects instead to seek to avoid such a lien or value collateral by a provision in the debtor's plan, Local Rule 3015-1 shall apply.